 Vinay Bharadia, Ph.D., R.Psych

 Dr. Vinay Bharadia is a Registered Clinical Neuropsychologist/Psychologist .
 Dr. Bharadia has a diverse background in the fields of Neuropsychology, Psychology and Molecular Neuroscience and has trained and practiced in British Columbia, Ontario, Alberta, and in the UK.
 He earned his Ph.D. from the Clinical Neuropsychology Department at the University of Victoria, where many of today’s neuropsychological tests and approaches were developed and validated.
 He completed his APA/CPA accredited Neuropsychological Residency at The Ottawa Hospital.
 Dr. Bharadia has taught Undergraduate Neuropsychology at multiple Canadian Universities and has worked clinically in private practice and large hospital settings as a Neuropsychologist within Dementia and Brain Injury Clinics in Calgary.
-He is currently the Chair of the Neuropsychology Chapter of the Canadian Psychological Association.
+He is currently the Past-Chair of the Neuropsychology Chapter of the Canadian Psychological Association.

 Iris Yusupov is the Student Representative of the Clinical Neuropsychology section.
 She is currently a Ph.D. student in York University’s Adult Clinical Psychology program in the Neuropsychology stream.
 Her clinical training involves providing individual psychotherapy and neuropsychological assessments at York University’s Psychology Clinic.
 Her dissertation research is investigating the effects of the newly translated online version of the in-person Memory & Aging Program, a psychoeducational intervention for healthy older adults offered at Baycrest Health Sciences.